 - Some important outcomes (such as person-centred behaviours shown by staff to people with dementia) were not assessed by researchers.
 [2, 3]

-According to The Australian Commission on Safety and Quality in Health Care, ways for individuals to provide person-centred care include:
+The Australian Commission on Safety and Quality in Health Care suggest several things individuals can do to provide person-centred care, including:

 - Respecting the person living with dementia as an individual